-Prerequisite: PARA 100 or equivalent with a grade of "C" or better or "CB"
+Prerequisite: PARA 100 or equivalent with a grade of "C" or better or "Pass"

 Study of the essentials of tort actions with emphasis on personal injury and other forms of negligence.
-Statutes of Limitations applicable to tort actions will be emphasized.
-Theories of recovery, filing requirements, case handling, witness interviewing and evidence requirements under current California law will be reviewed.
+Special attention will be given to the elements of a cause of action in negligence.
+Theories of recovery, defenses, case handling, witness interviewing, working with insurance carriers and evidence requirements under current California law will be reviewed.
+Students will review the particular ethical constraints on personal injury paralegals.